 Recently, we had a chance to sit down with some members of the team and reflect on some of the important learning experiences they’ve gained over the course of their careers.
 In addition, we also discussed how they stay ahead of the curve in the ever-changing world of financial aid.
 Here’s what they had to share.

 Carin Kruger, Regional Vice President – 24 years in financial aid

-My first three years in financial aid were spent on the lender side, talking to students about paying for college and helping them apply for federal loans and alternative loans.
+My first years in financial aid were spent on the lender side, talking to students about paying for college and helping them apply for federal loans and alternative loans.
 After that, I spent five years in client services and 15 years as a sales representative.